regispaulo80/photo-upload/README.md

-This project was bootstrapped with Reggie.
+This project was bootstrapped with Reggie :).

 ## Available Scripts